sharadcbs6/moviex/README.md

 ## Features

-- Search for movies by title, genre, or keyword
+- Search for movies by name
 - View a list of search results with basic movie information
-- Access detailed information about each movie, including synopsis, release date, cast, and crew
+- Access detailed information about each movie, including synopsis,  cast.
 - Watch movie  and  their trailers within the application